core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 2. The group member asks the Group Manager for the set of stale Sender IDs.

-3. If no exact indication can be obtained from the Group Manager, the group member MUST remove all the public keys from its list of group members' public keys used in the group and MUST delete all its Recipient Contexts used in the group.
+3. If no exact indication can be obtained from the Group Manager, the group member MUST remove all the authentication credentials from its list of group members' authentication credentials used in the group and MUST delete all its Recipient Contexts used in the group.

-   Otherwise, the group member MUST remove every public key associated to a stale Sender ID from its list of group members' public keys used in the group, and MUST delete each of its Recipient Contexts used in the group whose corresponding Recipient ID is a stale Sender ID.
+   Otherwise, the group member MUST remove every authentication credential associated to a stale Sender ID from its list of group members' authentication credentials used in the group, and MUST delete each of its Recipient Contexts used in the group whose corresponding Recipient ID is a stale Sender ID.

 4. The group member installs the current group keying material, and derives the corresponding new Security Context.